 The BTO shall be designed for a 10 year life time.
-Due to the difficult access to most of the BTO devices on the telescope, the BTO shall be designed as a sealed unit to minimize particulate contamination.
-However, considerations shall be made in the design to allow access to clean the optics in the BTO and possibly recoat as necessary.
+To minimize the cleaning required, the BTO shall be designed as a sealed unit to minimize particulate contamination.
+However, considerations shall be made in the design to allow access to clean the optics in the BTO and possibly recoat/replace optics as necessary.
 The frequency of cleaning shall depend on how well the BTO is sealed to prevent particulates contamination.
 The need for cleaning will be indicated by throughput measurements of the overall system.
-Scheduling system cleaning based on performance metrics instead of periodic intervals will reduce both the resource requirements and the potential for damage to the system while ensuring that the overall system performance does not suffer.
+Scheduling system cleaning based on performance metrics instead of at periodic intervals will reduce both the resource requirements and the potential for damage to the system while ensuring that the overall system performance does not suffer.
 This procedure shall be turned over to the operations team during BTO handover.
 BTO cleaning will require both personnel and telescope resources to access BTO optics.